shock01/oig-dr/README.md

 > Is namespace aware so can also be used to render SVG Content or other namespace aware elements.

 OIG DOMRenderer takes an optional options argument with the following properties
-- **ignoreComments** (default false) - Will remove any comments while rendering from target and skips comments from source
-- **deep** (default true) - When set to true equality of nodes is tested on the element itself and not on it's complete subtree.
-Each child in the subtree will be parsed again to be able to maintain properties/handlers on elements that have not changed from target to source.
-If uniqueness of elements is not required it's better to use deep:false for performance reasons
-- **useFragment** (default true) - When set to true will use documentFragments to append multiple childs at once to limit browser repaints/reflows
-- **ignoreText** (default false) - When set will ignore comments and textNode but will set text when node contains no element nodes.
-Uses .children instead of .childNodes which is much faster
+- **flags** number

+## flags
+OIGDomRenderer.SHALLOW - will clone a complete node and will not traverse children OIGDomRenderer.IGNORE_COMMENT - will not parse comments from sourceElement and will remove comments from targetElement OIGDomRenderer.IGNORE_TEXT - will not parse comments and will not parse elements for textNodes.
+Only direct textContent will be added to targetElement
+OIGDomRenderer.USE_FRAGMENT - will use documentFragments for appending new elements to the targetElement or it's children
+##

 ## To run